sense 1v

 🔊

-Subjunctive mood (Congiuntivo) of the verb vanìre
+congiuntivo vanire.
+Subjunctive mood of the verb vanire

 Tempo semplice

-Congiuntivo presente vanìre
+Congiuntivo presente vanire

 io vanisca